yadutaf/Weathermap-archive/Readme.md

 ## Features

  * Periodically archive weathermaps via a cron script
+ * Intuitively navigate among archived images
+ * Automatically updates displayed image to always be up to date
  * Provide an easy API
  * Provide a simple and intutive interface to navigate the archived weathermaps
  * 2 level of categorizations